qgis/QGIS-Enhancement-Proposals/qep-341-3d-pedestrian-view.md

 This mode can be activated by selecting a specific point or by default from the center of the map.
 Once this navigation mode is activated, the camera's elevation is locked at 1.80 meters above the ground.
 This height can be configured in the 3D view configuration dialog.

-When this mode is activated, a small inset with the 2D view is superimposed on the 3D view.

 ## Proposed Solution

 ### Enabling and disabling this tool